-ILLINOIS PHARMACY TECHNICIAN DISCLOSURE
+MINNESOTA PHARMACY TECHNICIAN DISCLOSURE

 This disclosure includes important information for students enrolling in Everest's Pharmacy Technician program.
-Pharmacy technicians are required to be registered with the Illinois Department of Financial and Professional Regulation prior to obtaining employment as a pharmacy technician in the state of Illinois.
-This disclosure provides information on registration/certification requirements including board required coursework, licensure application procedures, and licensure exam information.
+Pharmacy Technicians are required to be registered with the Minnesota Board of Pharmacy prior to obtaining employment as a Pharmacy Technician in the state of Minnesota.
+This disclosure provides information on registration/certification requirements.
 Please review this information and be sure that you understand it.
-If you have any questions, please contact Everest or the Illinois Department of Financial and Professional Regulation for additional information.
-If you plan to seek employment in a state other than Illinois, please contact that state's board of pharmacy, or equivalent agency, for any relevant licensure or registration requirements.
-The Pharmacy Technician program at Everest meets requirements as a recognized course of training by the Illinois Department of Financial and Professional Regulation.
+If you have any questions, please contact Everest or the Minnesota Board of Pharmacy for additional information.
+If you plan to seek employment in a state other than Minnesota, please contact that state's board of pharmacy, or equivalent agency, for any relevant licensure or registration requirements.
 In addition to state-mandated minimum requirements, Everest's Pharmacy Technician curriculum includes a variety of additional skills focused subjects, as well as coursework in Pharmacology.
-The Illinois Department of Financial and Professional Regulation registration requirements are described below.
-There are two registration tracks available in Illinois, Pharmacy Technician and Certified Pharmacy Technician.
+The Minnesota Board of Pharmacy registration requirements are described below.